GemmaButcher-dev/freestyle_dance/README.md

 4. Engaging images to allow dancer to know they have found the site for the correct genre.

-  * Hero images are used on both the home page and the contact page to allow the user to know they are viewing the correct information and in relation to the relevent genre.
+  * Hero images are used on both the home page and the contact page to allow the user to know they are viewing the correct information and content in relation to the relevent dance genre.
   * The favicon aids site identity for the user.

 5. Same theme and layout for all pages.

-  * All pages use the same navbar and footer to maintain site identity and theme.
+  * All pages use the same navigation bar and footer to maintain site identity and theme.
   * The same single column layout is used across all pages in line with site theme.
   * The same colour scheme and border styling is used for all containers and sections.
   * The site Favicon is used on all pages.